FOSSEE/sees/ult/Using_Linux_Tools.rst

 	$ man <command_name>

 at a shell prompt; for example, "man ftp".
-In order to simplify navigation through the output, man generally uses the less terminal pager.
+In order to simplify navigation through the output, *man* generally uses the less terminal pager.

 Pages are traditionally referred to using the notation "name(section)"; for example, ftp(1).
 The same page name may appear in more than one section of the manual, this can occur when the names of system calls, user commands, or macro packages coincide.
 Two examples are *man(1)* and *man(7)*, or *exit(2)* and *exit(3)*.
 The syntax for accessing the non-default manual section varies between different man implementations.
 On Linux and *BSD, for example, the syntax for reading *printf(3)* is::

-	$ man 3 printf
+	$man 3 printf

 Another example::

-	yourname@yourcomp ~> man man
+	$man man

+The previous example will take you to the "Manual" page entry about manual pages!

 Layout
 ~~~~~~